Hyeon-moGu/QueryKeeper/README.md

 JPA Query Verification & Performance Testing Annotations

 **QuerySentinel** is an annotation-based library for validating **SQL query count**, **execution time**, and **database access** in `Spring Boot` + `JPA` test code.
-It is built without any external APM or JDBC proxy dependencies — instead, it wraps core JDBC components (`PreparedStatement`, `Connection`, and `DataSource`) directly for efficient and low-level query tracking.
+It has no external APM or JDBC proxy dependencies.
+Instead, it wraps core JDBC components (`PreparedStatement`, `Connection`, and `DataSource`) directly for efficient and low-level query tracking.

 > ✅ Catch performance regressions during refactoring
 > ✅ Intuitive annotations like `@ExpectQuery`, `@ExpectTime`, `@ExpectNoDb`